 Health systems set up drug formularies to guide their patients toward the most cost-effective choices, based on individual contracting for specific drugs (often through a Pharmacy Benefit Manager (PBM)).
 Unfortunately, this system is often ineffective within electronic health records that cannot perform a RTBC in the exam room.
 If non-formulary choices are made, not only does the patient lose out on cost-effectiveness, but the health plan also bears the brunt of higher than necessary drug spend choices.
 It is for the benefit of all parties, including the provider, patient, and payer that RTBC becomes a standard procedure during the time of prescribing.
 Health outcomes and medical loss ratios depend on patients taking medications, and patients taking medications depends on whether they can afford them.

-RxRevu is a leading RTBC content provider dedicated to improving the value of healthcare through better prescribing decisions.
+RxRevu is the leading RTBC content provider dedicated to improving the value of healthcare through better prescribing decisions.
 The SwiftRx® Suite offers three solutions to promote cost transparency, improve patient satisfaction, and promote data-driven medication savings opportunities.
-To learn more about these prescription decision support solutions, contact RxRevu at email@example.com or visit www.rxrevu.com/solutions.
+To learn more about these prescription decision support solutions, contact RxRevu at firstname.lastname@example.org or visit www.rxrevu.com/solutions.

 By Kevin O’Brien, MD, Co-Founder and Chief Medical Officer, RxRevu